 Now correct me if I’m wrong, but I believe Mustafa Kemal Atatürk is not in fact one of the Framers.

 This is not to say that the Pentagon doesn’t have a responsibility to refuse or otherwise push back on illegal and unconstitutional orders.
 They do.
 But all that means practically speaking is that if il Presidente orders you to invade California in blatant violation of Posse Comitatus or to blow up al-Baghdadi’s grandma’s house just to show we mean business, you tell him with all due respect to shove it up his ass.
 If he tries to take some sort of military action that’s insane but technically legal, you can resign.
-If he Caligulates around solely in the domestic sphere, you are up a certain creek.
+If he Caligulates around solely in the domestic sphere, you can go vote like everyone else.
 The oath says nothing whatever about “democracy,” thank god: it’s much more concrete.

 Admittedly one expects this sort of thing from the neocon-infested right wing of the opposition— they’re prone to Pentagon-worship at the best of times, which these are certainly not— but as is clear from the above Mr Granfield, it is rapidly creeping across the aisle.
 Quit it.
 As has been observed elsewhere and at length, if some bastard is chipping away at the customs underpinning liberal democracy, do not help him.

-As the most pessimistic person in any given room, I’m still expecting either scrambled-egg-encrusted MAGA hats, or, if this goes doubleplus verybad, a bizarre push to change the blue ground of the flag’s canton to a slightly darker shade.
+As the most pessimistic person in any given room, I’m still expecting either scrambled-egg-encrusted MAGA hats, or, if Mr Granfield gets his way, a bizarre push to change the blue ground of the flag’s canton to a slightly darker shade.
 In the meantime, stop writing these damn fool articles.
 It might not help, but it at least won’t hurt.